balain/fingerprinter-py/README.md

-# Project Title
+# Fingerprinter (Python)

-Capture fingerprints (md5) of files in specified folder, recursively.
+Take fingerprints (md5) of files in specified folder, recursively.

 Optionally:
 - Compare with previous snapshots and report on any changes (i.e. added, changed, or deleted files).